daytonaio/content/definitions/20240819_definition_development environment.md

 ---
-title: 'Development Environment'
+title: "Development Environment"
 description:
-  'A development environment is a workspace equipped with tools, configurations, and resources necessary for software developers to write, test, debug, and refine code before it is moved to staging or production environments.
-It traditionally includes integrated development environments (IDEs), libraries, and other development tools specific to the task at hand.'
+  "A development environment is a workspace equipped with tools, configurations, and resources necessary for software developers to write, test, debug, and refine code before it is moved to staging or production environments.
+It traditionally includes integrated development environments (IDEs), libraries, and other development tools specific to the task at hand."
 ---

 # Development Environment